Oct 17, 2019 | Chatbot | Reading Time: 4 minutes

 Iterate and optimize the chatbot

 Chatbots focuses on both known and unknown hotel and customer intent.
-One common challenge with chatbots has been that neither hotels nor customers understand its limits, what it can do or what it can’t do.
-This is also one of the primary reasons hotels have work with a chatbot designer that is a customer experience expert.
+One common challenge with chatbots has been that neither hotels nor customers understand its limits, what it can do, or what it can’t do.
+This is also one of the primary reasons hotels have worked with a chatbot designer that is a customer experience expert.